-The holy Muslim month of Ramadan takes place during June or July every year (the exact dates change.
-In 2018, Ramadan starts on May 16 and concludes with Eid-ul-Fitr on June 15).
+The holy Muslim month of Ramadan takes place during May or June every year (the exact dates change.
+In 2019, Ramadan starts on May 6 and concludes with Eid-ul-Fitr on June 5).
 Delhi has a vibrant and substantial Muslim community, and if you're a hardcore non-vegetarian, the festival is a fantastic opportunity to feast on fresh street food.

 During Ramadan, Muslims fast daily from sunrise until sunset.
 In the evenings, the streets in traditional areas come alive with tantalizing aroma of delicacies to feed the famished.
 The meal, known as iftar, is the most important part of the day.
 People go all out to honor it by preparing delicious food items, which overflow into the streets.
 It's an all-night affair, as devotees also come out for the morning meal, sehar.
 This ends with the call to morning prayer around an hour and a half before sunrise.